 When the CF card is inserted into a computer, the data files can be copied to another drive or used directly from the CF card just as one would from any other disk.
 In most cases, however, it will be necessary to convert the file format before using the data.

-When dealing with large data files, it may be faster to use an external memory card reader rather than a computer card slot.
+NOTE When dealing with large data files, it may be faster to use an external card reader (such as pn #17752) rather than a PC card slot.

 7.4.2.1 Converting File Formats